 In this book, you will find quotes from a range of thinkers, from the physicist Stephen Hawking to the artist Michelangelo, and from entrepreneurs such as Henry Ford, Steve Jobs and Warren Buffett to Confucius, Cicero, Schopenhauer and Goethe.
 In bringing them together, the author provides an original and practical guide to everyday life.
 This, alongside the 20-week success program featured at the end of each chapter, will provide you with the inspiration and strength to cope successfully with a variety of situations in all areas of your life.

 Wisdom and inspiration from the world’s greatest people – and how we can apply them to our lives to become more successful.

-- The author is an international bestseller who specializes in analyzing the successful and rich
+The author is an international bestseller who specializes in analyzing successful and rich.

 Rainer Zitelmann is the author of 19 books, including The Wealth Elite (LID).
 He was previously a senior editor at Die Welt newspaper.
 Later he became the leading communications consultant for the real estate sector in Germany.

 This book is really enjoyable to read, especially the sections at the end of each chapter that ask readers to take action for themselves.
 Readers are inspired to reflect and write down their personal thoughts on each topic to help them better understand their own situation.
 But this is more than just a guidebook or catalogue of aphorisms; it also leads readers through the first playful steps on the path to self-discovery.
 The book takes readers on a journey, and it is not just about wealth as a route to greater satisfaction – it is also about sowing the seeds of future success, which could happen faster than anyone ever expected.

 In this counter-intuitive book for managers, the author argues that no one is perfect and that success as a leader is not about being perfect and always doing the right thing; it is about accepting your own humanity and adopting a number of down-to-earth attitudes and values.
 That’s when we achieve true (adequate) success.